gianpaj/cartrawler.github.io/_collections/_section_android/widget.md

 3. cartrawler.core.ui.views.partner.CTBestPriceWidget
 4. cartrawler.core.ui.views.partner.CTVehicleWidget

-These widgets can be combined to show different state of the basket, in an flight booking scenario, you might want to display a widget to advertise you can add a rental car to you your basket at various points in your flow.
+These widgets can be combined to show different state of the basket, in a flight booking scenario, you might want to display a widget to advertise you can add a rental car to your basket at various points in the flow.
 For example you could show the following CTSimpleWidget:

 <picture>
   <source media="(max-width: 799px)" srcset="/uploads/Simple_Loaded_State_Generic.png">